About the Album

 How can we address differences and problems while also remembering our similarities and common needs?
 How can we continue to move toward a better future?

-To overcome these threats, we must work together across the boundaries of race, religion, sex, political party, age, and so on.
+To overcome the above threats, we must work together across the boundaries of race, religion, sex, political party, age, and so on.

 This may be our last chance.